IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-apps.md

 contains the map, which provides navigation functionality, with search, route guidance, traffic information and so on.
 The main menu is on the left-hand side, which allows access to other functionality of the platform and ability to always return to navigation.
 Along the bottom there is a statusbar, including the Climate Control Center, which contains the Heating, Ventilation, and Air conditioning (HVAC) controls.

 ### Navigation

 The default view in the TomTom IndiGO product shows navigation functionality with the current location on the background map.
 The map is interactive and you can pan, zoom and switch between the 2D overview mode and the 3D navigation view.
-To navigation to a location, you can either search for it through the search box at the top of the screen, or simply select a location on the map with a long press.
+To navigate to a location, you can either search for it through the search box at the top of the screen, or simply select a location on the map with a long press.

 A planned route to Schiphol airport in Amsterdam, with the guidance panel enabled, showing guidance instructions for the drive, looks like this: